-The boat is equipped with 2-4 batteries.
-The amount of start batteries depends on the engine selection.
-The start batteries supply current to the engine(s) and engine-related equipment, and the service battery for other appliances and equipment on the boat.
-There can also be a separate battery for the optional bow thruster.
+The standard boat is equipped with a start battery only, and a service battery is optional (dual battery system).

+The start battery supplies current to the engine and engine-related equipment, and the service battery for other appliances and equipment on the boat.